 Pomona College, of Claremont, California, is known as one of the premier liberal arts colleges in the country.
 Located 35 miles east of Los Angeles, Pomona situated on a 140-acre campus within an hour of mountains, desert, and beaches.
 Established in 1887 by a group of Congregationalists who sought to recreate a “college of the New England type” on the West Coast, Pomona is committed to its mission of educating men and women who show exceptional promise.
 Several notable alumni have come out of Pomona College, including a United States Senator, a Pulitzer Prize-winner, several Academy Award-winners, and Walt Disney Company executive, Roy E. Disney.

-Pomona’s student body of over 1,600 is divided nearly in half between male and female students with representatives from over 45 states and nearly 50 nationalities.
+Pomona’s student body of over 1,600 is divided nearly in half between male and female students with representatives from over 49 states, the District of Columbia, Guam, Puerto Rico and nearly 50 nationalities.
 Made up of a close-knit, diverse community of scholars, scientists, entrepreneurs and artists, nearly all students choose to live on-campus during their entire four-year stay.
-Pomona offers a total of sixteen residence halls throughout the campus and seven dining halls.
+Pomona offers a total of sixteen residence halls throughout the campus and three dining halls.
 Over 250 student-lead clubs and organizations exist, providing students with an array of choices for involvement in a vibrant community life.
-Approximately 80 domestic and international summer internships are available to students and nearly 50% of students choose to study abroad in 54 programs spread across 34 countries.
+Approximately 80 domestic and international summer internships are available to students and nearly 50% of students choose to study abroad in 59 programs spread across 34 countries.

 College sports also make up a large part of the student-community.
-As an NCAA Division III school, Pomona is also a member of the Southern California Intercollegiate Athletic Conference (SCIAC) and sponsors over 20 varsity teams.
+As an NCAA Division III school, Pomona is also a member of the Southern California Intercollegiate Athletic Conference (SCIAC) and sponsors over 21 athletic teams.
 Approximately 20% of Pomona’s students compete on a varsity team and hundreds more participate in club and intramural sports.